amitanand-ms/Cyclic_trace_linux/Readme.md

  It will be in folder Cyclic_trace_linux

-Trace file names would be in formay yymmdd-hh:mm:ss that way you based on the time of repro of the issue you could guess which file may have traces form that time.
+Trace file names would be in format yymmdd-hh:mm:ss that way you based on the time of repro of the issue you could guess which file may have traces form that time.